atimpone/aws-foundation-journey/README.md

 ### Establish Fast Follow-On Capabilities

-Depending on your organizations needs, the following capabilities may be required relatively early in your cloud adoption journey.
+Depending on your organizations needs, the following capabilities may be required either as part of your initial buidl out of development environments or shortly thereafter.

-Initially, the following sections will contain rough notes on current best practices and links to existing resources.

 #### Review and Refine Requirements and Solution Design